PimCoumans/DidUpdate/README.md

 # DidUpdate
-SwiftUI inspired State observing without SwiftUI
+SwiftUI inspired state observing without SwiftUI

 _So, like `ObservableObject` but without any of that SwiftUI or Combine stuff_